 To sum it up, If you want to be fully protected from the sun, you should apply sunscreen directly onto the skin, underneath any primer or foundation.
 Tinted sunscreens work best when applied before any other makeup product too.

 How To Reapply Sunscreen With Makeup?

-There are many BB creams that include an SPF but they can’t offer full protection from the sun. using a sunscreen before bb cream is always a good idea to get a good protection.
+Many BB creams include an SPF, but they can’t offer full protection from the sun. using sunscreen before bb cream is always a good idea to get good protection.

 Is SPF In primer Enough?

-There is a lot of makeup products available in the market that contain sunscreen.
-Unfortunately, all these beauty products can’t replace a good sunscreen.
-While many primers, foundations, and powders have a sunblock included, these products don’t provide enough coverage to protect the skin.
+There are a lot of makeup products available in the market that contain sunscreen.
+Unfortunately, all these beauty products can’t replace good sunscreen.
+While many primers, foundations, and powders have sunblock included, these products don’t provide enough coverage to protect the skin.

 Even if your primer or foundation has SPF, you need to wear sunscreen under your makeup.
 You need to apply a nickel-sized dollop of sunscreen to the face to protect it from harmful rays.